mathieu-benoit/containers-on-azure/docs/AzureManagedKubernetes.md

     -f heroes-db.yaml

 #List the pods
-#Rk: add a " | XXX" at the end of this command to only list the pods containing XXX in the name
+#Rk: add a " | grep XXX" at the end of this command to only list the pods containing XXX in the name
 kubectl get pods

 #List the services
-#Rk: add a " | XXX" at the end of this command to only list the services containing XXX in the name
+#Rk: add a " | grep XXX" at the end of this command to only list the services containing XXX in the name
 #Other rk: "kubectl get svc" works as well for the same purpose
 kubectl get service